agustinfitipaldi/econ194sfinal/readme.md

 - Problem Bank List, highly confidential, contains banks FDIC and co are worried about, comes from CAMELS rating, only number of banks on list and fluctuations quarter to quarter are reported

-- CAMELS rating, also highly confidential, grades banks on Capital adequacy, Assets, Management Capability, Earnings, Liquidity, and Sensitivity [link](https://en.wikipedia.org/wiki/CAMELS_rating_system)
+- [CAMELS rating](https://en.wikipedia.org/wiki/CAMELS_rating_system), also highly confidential, grades banks on Capital adequacy, Assets, Management Capability, Earnings, Liquidity, and Sensitivity.

 ## Event Overview